Oasis Of The Seas last position

 - Studio B Lounge (indoor ice-skating rink; also serves as a spot for ice shows, cooking demos, game parties)

-- Picture This photo studio and shop; Parkside Gallery; Britto Gallery and Shop; SeaTrek Shop (diving equipment)
+- Parkside Gallery; Britto Gallery and Shop; SeaTrek Shop (diving equipment), Central Park Library, Picture This (photo studio), Breeze Shop

-- Diamond Club Lounge and Bar (36-seat, past guests only); Suite Lounge (features Coastal Kitchen); Boleros (90-seat Latin lounge); Next Cruise Lounge
+- Diamond Lounge and Bar (36-seat, past guests only); Suite Lounge (with Coastal Kitchen); Boleros (90-seat Latin lounge); Next Cruise Lounge

 - Casino Royale